genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

     </div>
 </zero-design-system-provider>

-### Horizontally & Vertical
+### Horizontal & Vertical

-Vertical and horizontal components can also be used together for a more complex layout.
+Vertical and horizontal components can also be used together for a more complex structure.

 ```kotlin
 ui("Vertical Layout") {